 We caution our clients who prefer lockstep systems to guard against mediocrity and to pay attention to the potential economic consequences.
 While a performance-based bonus program can mitigate these effects, it cannot substitute for an honest assessment of a lawyer’s qualitative factors and the likelihood of future advancement.

 Many law firms utilize hybrid methods to assess the overall value of a lawyer in setting his/her salary.
-While each firm values their attorneys’ contributions differently, economic contributions usually receive the most weight.
+While each firm values its attorneys’ contributions differently, economic contributions usually receive the most weight.

 For example, consider the following salary setting approach: